Human Resource Planning: Definition & Top Strategies

 Now that we’ve gone through the main steps of the HRP, it’s time to address some of its main challenges:

-• Maintaining a flexible workforce: Maintaining a versatile and skilled workforce requires careful management of work hours.
+- Maintaining a flexible workforce: Maintaining a versatile and skilled workforce requires careful management of work hours.
 This ensures that profitability isn’t compromised, and at the same time, avoids situations where training is neglected entirely for billable work.
-This balance between billable and non-billable time is crucial for sustainable organizational success.
+This balance between billable vs non-billable time is crucial for sustainable organizational success.

 The Solution: Utilizing Software for Enhanced HR Planning